 Ms. Yuan’s clients range from emerging technology start-ups to multinational companies.
 She has extensive experience in developing, strengthening, and managing her clients’ patent portfolios to maximize their commercial value.
-In particular, Ms. Yuan has developed and managed clients’ core portfolios in the United States, China, Canada, Europe, Japan, Korea, India, Mexico, Australia, Russia, and Brazil.
+In particular, Ms. Yuan has developed and managed clients’ core portfolios in the United States, China, Canada, Europe, Japan, Korea, Mexico, and Australia.

 Ms. Yuan received her J.D. from Harvard Law School.
 During law school, she served as an executive editor of the Harvard International Law Journal and co-founded the Harvard China Law Association.
 She was also active in clinical and pro bono programs such as the Cyberlaw Clinic based at the Harvard Berkman Center for Internet and Society, and the Harvard Mediation Program.